Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 }

-One detail: chmod() updates the file's ctime (change time) but leaves mtime alone.
+Changing permissions also updates the file's ctime (change time) while leaving mtime alone.
 You changed metadata, not content.
-This distinction matters for build tools that check mtime to decide what to rebuild - a permission change won't trigger a rebuild.
+Build tools that watch mtime to decide what to rebuild will not treat a permission-only change as a source change.

-A practical pattern you'll see in deployment scripts: after extracting a tarball or cloning a repo, scan for shell scripts and ensure they have execute permissions:
+A common deployment script uses that difference in a narrow way: after extracting a tarball or cloning a repository, scan the script directory and ensure shell scripts have execute permission.

 }